Separating from your spouse or partner

 You can choose to register the agreement in the Family Court as a ‘consent order’.
 This makes it legally enforceable, like a court order.

-If you can’t agree on your children’s care, you can ask the family justice system for help to work out custody arrangements.
+If you cannot agree on your children’s care, you can ask the family justice system for help to work out custody arrangements.

-You only need a separation order if one of you doesn’t want to separate, though you can choose to apply for one together if you both agree.
+You only need a separation order if one of you does not want to separate, though you can choose to apply for one together if you both agree.

 Splitting shared property